-- Maximum 24-hour average concentrations of PM10 show a decreasing trend at all monitoring stations over the six reporting years to FY 2017/18, with an increase in FY 2018/19 with the exception of a slight decrease at Kingsmill, Taplin and Yule - 99th, 98th and 95th percentile 24-hour average concentrations of PM10 show a slightly decreasing or stable trend at all monitoring stations over the six reporting years to FY 2017/18, with a slight increase during FY 2018/19 with the exception of a decrease at the Taplin monitoring station - 50th percentile 24-hour average concentration of PM10 exhibit a generally stable trend at all monitoring stations over the seven reporting years, with a slight increase during FY 2018/19 with the exception of a decrease at the Taplin monitoring station.
+- Maximum 24-hour average concentrations of PM10 show a decreasing trend at all monitoring stations over the six reporting years to FY 2017/18, with an increase in FY 2018/19 with the exception of a slight decrease at Kingsmill and Yule. - 99th, 98th and 95th percentile 24-hour average concentrations of PM10 show a slightly decreasing or stable trend at all monitoring stations over the six reporting years to FY 2017/18, with a slight increase during FY 2018/19. - 50th percentile 24-hour average concentration of PM10 exhibit a generally stable trend at all monitoring stations over the seven reporting years, with a slight increase during FY 2018/19.

-7. INVESTIGATION OF PM10 EVENTS
+8. INVESTIGATION OF PM10 EVENTS

-The Taskforce interim guideline for 24-hour average concentrations of PM{10} allows for ten days above 70 $\mu g/m^3$ at Taplin monitoring station as a result of industry.
+The Taskforce interim guideline for 24-hour average concentrations of PM{10} allows for ten days above 70 μg/m3 at Taplin monitoring station as a result of industry.
 During periods exceeding the 24-hour Taskforce interim guideline, source contribution analyses are carried out to demonstrate whether the event day is likely to be a result of industry, regional dust or a local dust source other than industry.